 PPL = Private Pilot License.

-As a pilot holder of a PPL, you are not allowed to fly against remunerations/fees, which means that you are not allowed to fly with people who pay for their transportation or with cargo against rewards, as this requires a commercial certificate (CPL).
+As a PPL holder, you are not allowed to fly against remunerations/fees, which means that you are not allowed to fly with people who pays for their transportation or with cargo against rewards, as this requires a commercial pilot license (CPL).

-As a pilot you are not allowed to fly at night or in instrument weather conditions (poor visibility or in clouds) until you have obtained a night approval or instrument rating.
+You are allowed to fly at night or in instrument weather conditions (poor visibility or in clouds), if you obtain a night approval or instrument rating.

-Medical fitness.
-Acquisition of a PPL certificate requires that you pass a medical examination made by an authorised aviation physician and achieve minimum “Medical class 2”, which is a less demanding medical class than “Medical class 1”.
+Acquisition of a PPL license requires that you pass a medical examination made by an authorised aviation physician, and achieve minimum “Medical class 2”, which is a less demanding medical class than “Medical class 1”.
 The latter is required for Commercial Pilot Licenses (CPL) but is also valid for PPL.

 It’s not necessary to be a "superman" to pass an aviation medical test.
 The use of e.g. glasses, colour blindness, minor hearing-impaired or the like, don’t automatically preclude you from achieving a pilot license.

 There is no minimum age for commencement of PPL training.
-However the minimum age for solo flying is 16 years and the minimum age for issuing a PPL is 17 years.
-There is no maximum age limit in order to exercise the privileges of a PPL.
+However, the minimum age for solo flying is 16 years and the minimum age for obtaining a PPL is 17 years.
+There is no maximum age limit, in order to exercise the privileges of a PPL.

-Training for PPL includes theory courses, a radio communication course, and practical flight instruction.
+Training for PPL includes a theory courses, a radio communication course, and practical flight instruction.

-Includes approx. 48 hours of classroom lessons in the following subjects: Air law, aircraft general knowledge, navigation, meteorology, flight performance and planning, operational procedures, principles of flight and human performance and limitations.
-Apart from classroom lessons you must anticipate some home studies with exercises in problem solving.
+Includes approx. 75 hours of classroom lessons in the following subjects: Air law, aircraft general knowledge, navigation, meteorology, flight performance and planning, operational procedures, principles of flight and human performance and limitations.
+Apart from classroom lessons you must anticipate some home studies, with exercises in problem solving.

 - Radio course

 Includes lessons in various subjects like: Air traffic radio phraseology, operation of aviation radio equipment, radio waves radiation, frequency spectrum, phonetic alphabet, distress call, and exercises in transmission and reception of air traffic radio communications.
-The radio course will be in either a national language or in English and will be completed with a theoretical and oral test in air traffic radio communication.
+The radio course will be in either Danish or English language, and will be completed with a theoretical and oral test in air traffic radio communication.

 - Flight instruction

-Finally you will be recommended for a skill test including both an oral and a practical part.
+Finally you will be recommended for a skill test, which including both an oral and a practical part.

-A PPL certificate with rating to fly single engine piston airplanes (SEP) is valid for 2 years.
-Before the date of expiry, the certificate can be revalidated for another 2-year period by conducting a training flight of 1-2 hours duration with a flight instructor.
-There is no requirement that you fly a minimum number of hours annually, but if you fly less than 12 hours in the last year of the validity period of 2 years, you must pass the above training flight as a test with an authorised examiner.
+A PPL license with rating to fly single engine piston airplanes (SEP) is valid for 2 years.
+Before the date of expiry, the license can be revalidated for another two-year period by conducting a training flight of 1-2 hours duration with a flight instructor.
+There is no requirement for flying a minimum number of hours annually, but if you fly less than 12 hours in the last year of the validity period of 2 years, you must pass the above training flight as a test with an authorised examiner.

 Privileges of a PPL license may be expanded with e.g.: night flying, instrument rating, parajump flying, towering flight and multi-engine aircraft.
-These rights give the certificate even more applicability.
-A PLL licerse is a basic certificate, which by further training can be extendet to a CPL certificate.
+These rights give the license even more applicability.
+A PLL is a basic license, which by further training, can be extendet to a CPL license.